Looking to purchase an e-scooter this Christmas?

 People in Scotland considering buying an electric scooter or e-scooter, this Christmas are being urged to fully understand the law and the implications of using one in a public place before they do.

 We hope to dispel and address some of the myths about where you can and can't ride e-scooters.

-E-scooters are currently classified as Personal Light Electric Vehicles (PLEVs) so they are treated as motor vehicles and are subject to the same legal requirements as any other motor vehicle, requiring insurance, a valid driving licence, and compliance with various construction and use requirements.
+E-scooters are currently classified as Personal Light Electric Vehicles (PLEVs) so they are treated as motor vehicles and are subject to the same legal requirements as any other motor vehicle and require insurance, a valid driving licence and compliance with various construction and use requirements.

 Superintendent Simon Bradshaw, Deputy Head of Road Policing, Police Scotland said: “We understand that e-scooters are a tempting option for Christmas presents this year.
 It is important however, to make it clear, these are not toys and they are illegal to use in public.
 If an e-scooter is on your Christmas wish list, make sure you know how and where to use them safely."

 Policing Scotland has been working to make its websites more accessible - read our accessibility statement.

 The official police resource for Scotland.
 Find advice and support for any situation you might be facing.